edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

   - OpenStack
   - VMware
 ---
-Welcome to part 1 of the <a href="https://www.edge-cloud.net/2013/12/12/openstack-vsphere-nsx/" title="OpenStack with vSphere and NSX" target="_blank">series</a> on installing OpenStack with VMware vSphere and VMware NSX.
+Welcome to part 1 of the [series](https://www.edge-cloud.net/2013/12/12/openstack-vsphere-nsx/) on installing OpenStack with VMware vSphere and VMware NSX.
 This series shows the deployment of an OpenStack cloud that leverages VMware vSphere – along with it’s well-known enterprise-class benefits such as VMotion – as the underlying Hypervisor.
 In addition, network virtualization within OpenStack will be provided via NSX as a Neutron plugin.
 This allows the creation of virtual networks within OpenStack that consist of L2 segments and can be interconnected via L3 to each other or the outside world.

 ### VMware NSX components and their role